GE GTE18GMHES: A Reliable Budget Top-Freezer with Classic Design

 Deep door bins accommodate gallon milk jugs and large beverage containers, maximizing usable space and convenience.

-Two humidity-controlled crisper drawers keep fruits and vegetables fresh longer, with clear construction for easy visibility.
+Two crisper drawers with fixed humidity settings help keep fruits and vegetables fresh longer, with clear construction for easy visibility.

 Specifications